Toledo, Ohio is on the edge of Ohio and the shore of Lake Erie! There’s lots of fun for families in Toledo!

-The great thing about the Toledo Botanical Garden is that because it is part of Metroparks Toledo, it is free to visit!
+The great thing about the Toledo Botanical Garden is that because it is part of Metroparks Toledo, these beautiful gardens in Ohio are free to visit!
 You can stop in to give the kids a chance to run around and play, or take more time to visit and appreciate the individual gardens.

-One of my favorite areas was the Sycamore Allee.
+One of my favorite areas was the Grand Allee.
 It’s a beautiful setting!

 There are a lot of great gardens to explore at the Botanical Garden and the Secret Forest makes it a great spot for kids!